Jepoyfeb/google-cybersecurity-portfolio/01-foundations-of-cybersecurity/README.md

-Google Cybersecurity Certificate — Course 1: Foundations of Cybersecurity Course Overview
+**Google Cybersecurity Certificate — Course 1: Foundations of Cybersecurity**

+__Course Overview__

 This course lays down the foundational knowledge required for an entry-level Security Operations Center (SOC) analyst role.
-It covers what a analyst does on a daily basis, how cyber threats have evolved, the key frameworks used to secure systems, and the basic tech stack used in security operations.
+It covers what an analyst does daily, how cyber threats have evolved, the key frameworks used to secure systems, and the basic tech stack used in security operations.

-What I Learned & Practiced
+__What I Learned & Practiced__
 1. The Entry-Level Analyst Role
 Understood how SOC analysts monitor networks, analyze logs, and handle incident response.